Alawi dynasty: The reign of Mawlay Isma'il

-Upon Al-Rashid's death, his younger half-brother Mawlay Isma'il became sultan.
-As sultan, Isma'il's 55-year reign was one of longest in Moroccan history.
-He distinguished himself as a ruler who wished to establish a unified Moroccan state as the absolute authority in the land, independent of any particular group within Morocco – in contrast to previous dynasties which relied on certain tribes or regions as the base of their power.
-He succeeded in part by creating a new army composed of Black slaves (the 'Abid al-Bukhari) from Sub-Saharan Africa (or descendants of previously imported slaves), many of them Muslims, whose loyalty was to him alone.
-Mawlay Isma'il himself was half Black, his mother having been a Black slave concubine of Mawlay Sharif.
+Upon al-Rashid's death, his younger half-brother Mawlay Isma'il became sultan.
+As sultan, Isma'il's 55-year reign was one of the longest in Moroccan history.
+He distinguished himself as a ruler who wished to establish a unified Moroccan state as the absolute authority in the land, independent of any particular group within Morocco.
+This was in contrast to previous dynasties, which relied on certain tribes or regions as the base of their power.
+He succeeded in part by creating a new army composed of slaves, the Black Guard, either imported from sub-Saharan Africa or descendants of previously-imported slaves, many of them Muslim, whose loyalty was to him alone.
+Mawlay Isma'il himself was half-Black, his mother having been a slave-concubine of Sharif ibn Ali.
 This standing army also made effective use of modern artillery.